bandang0/theia/README.md

 Once in the project root directory, issue the following to install `theia` locally (this will install the `theia` to `~/.local/bin` and this directory **must** be in your `PATH` to use `theia`):

 - installation and documentation compilation: `make install`;
-- only installation in the local environment: `make go`;
+- only installation in the local environment: `make build-theia`;
-- only documentation: `make go-doc`.
+- only documentation: `make build-doc`.

 You can then move the pdf documents found in `doc/` and the tutorial files found in `tutos/` to wherever you feel is best and get rid of the project directory if you like.